-The global environmental network said efforts to breed captive oryx and release them back into the Arabian Peninsula, the only place this species is found, began in Oman in 1982, a decade after the last one was apparently shot in the wild.
+It credited the success to efforts to breed captive oryx and release them back into the desert.
+Those efforts began in Oman in 1982, a decade after it is believed the last one was shot in the wild.

-The Arabian Oryx _ a large species of antelope with two long horns _ is known locally as Al Maha, and figures heavily in Arabic poetry and paintings.
+The oryx _ a large species of antelope with two long horns _ is known locally as Al Maha and figures heavily in Arabic poetry and paintings.